Note: All interest rates shown above are as on 5th Sep 2023

 The following is the type of Forms you need to submit to the Post Office of India for the following purposes:

-What is the highest Post Office fixed deposit interest rate?
+What is Post Office FD minimum deposit amount?